Sudden Oak Death

 For additional information on this project, please contact Janice Alexander, Sudden Oak Death Outreach Coordinator, or Jane Chin Young, 4-H Youth Development Advisor, at: (415) 473-4204.

 Lesson plans for the "Can My Tree Catch the Flu?" activities for viewing and printing.
+Also check out our write-up in Green Teacher magazine!
+This program was developed in collaboration with 4-H Youth Development and the California Oak Mortality Task Force.

 Package of all referenced slides and visuals for the Can My Tree Catch the Flu activities, including: tree ring diagram, Sudden Oak Death symptom photos, hand-washing visuals, and microbial multiplication.